The Pioneer in Manufacturing Tumble Deburring Machine

 You can carry out both wet and dry deburring comfortably.

 5. Can I use compounds to aid in the deburring process when using a tumble deburring machine?

 Yes, you can use a deburring compound for deburring your target parts.

-Compounds are essential in the deburring process, as they aid the tumbling media to improve the surfaces more efficiently and effectively.
+Compounds are essential in the deburring process, as they aid the vibratory tumbler media to improve the surfaces more efficiently and effectively.